ralgar/proton-shunt/README.md

 - [x] Launch an alternate executable any time the game is started (ex. a mod manager).
 - [x] Flawless, like-native experience.
 No ugly flickering, or permanent console windows.
 - [x] Simple configuration file to adjust the path of the alternate executable.
-- [x] Properly preserves and passes through all arguments supplied by Steam.
+- [x] Properly preserves and passes through all arguments supplied via Steam.
-- [ ] Launch multiple executables, and configure arguments (coming soon).
+- [ ] Launch multiple executables, and configure arguments for each (coming soon).

 ## Usage